dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 return a FORMERR response.

-If an MQTYPE-Query option is received in a query that contains no primary question (i.e., QDCOUNT=0) the server MUST return a FORMERR response.
+If an MQTYPE-Query option is received in a query that contains no primary question (i.e. QDCOUNT=0) the server MUST return a FORMERR response.

-If an MQTYPE-Query option is received in a query where the primary question is a non-data RRTYPE (e.g., ANY and AXFR) the server MUST return a FORMERR response.
+If an MQTYPE-Query option is received in a query where the primary question is a non-data RRTYPE (e.g. ANY, AXFR) the server MUST return a FORMERR response.

 If the QT list in an MQTYPE-Query option is empty the server MUST return a FORMERR response.

-If any invalid QTx is received in the query (e.g., one corresponding to a Meta RRTYPE) the server MUST return a FORMERR response.
+If any invalid QTx is received in the query (e.g. one corresponding to a Meta RRTYPE) the server MUST return a FORMERR response.

 If any duplicate QTx (or one duplicating the primary QTYPE field) is